 - Keep training sessions short, 10 minutes a day is perfect.

-- With any training session end on a positive note, try to get him to do a behaviour he knows and reward it.
+- With any training session end on a positive note, try to get him to do a behavior he knows and reward it.

 - When your dog finally gets the idea and performs the trick perfectly, give him a jackpot of lots of treats and a big fuss, so he knows he did well.

-- Shaping a behaviour means rewarding progressive approximations of the behaviour, so to teach a new behaviour analyse the steps and reward each small step on the way
+- Shaping a behavior means rewarding progressive approximations of the behavior, so to teach a new behavior analyse the steps and reward each small step on the way

 - If you are getting frustrated, stop and try again another day.
 Dogs, like people have good days and bad days and you want all training to be positive.